damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/community-advocacy/index.html.md

 - Use the `Mention` ZenDesk macro

-### Tickets in languages other than English

-- Submit the ticket as on-hold
-    - If you speak the language in question - answer it

 ### Tickets that are out of scope from the channel they were submitted in

 - EE Customer issues / GitHost customers -> Forward to support
 - 2FA reset queries -> Forward to support
-- User submitted feature request -> Open an issue and link back to the user
+- User submitted feature request -> Open an issue and link it back to the user
-- User submitted bug report -> Reproduce, then open an issue and link back to the user
+- User submitted bug report -> Reproduce, then open an issue link it back to the user
+- Non-English Tweets -> Submit the ticket as on-hold

 ### Special Types